-Once a visitor started typing some sort of information into a website, a “Not Secure” ribbon appeared in the address bar, informing the user about the status of the website.
+Once a visitor started typing some sort of information into a website, a "Not Secure" ribbon appeared in the address bar.

-With Chrome 68 – coming in July – this ribbon will be there from the very start – without typing in any user data.
+With Chrome 68 - starting from July 2018 - this ribbon is there from the very start.
+Now the visitor knows the level of security without typing in any user data.

 So, in short, if a website still uses basic HTTP with no SSL, it will be even easier for its users to see that.

 Google: SSL Certificates Are Here To Stay

 According to Google, HTTP is a protocol, putting sensitive user data in danger.
 But the initial idea is that the Internet should be safe and available to everyone - and SSLs help keep that a reality.